If you are looking for the best aquarium plants for shrimp then you are at the right place.

 You can keep Christmas moss under moderate to high lighting conditions.

-When you keep it in high lighting condition it will grow faster than when you keep it in moderate lighting condition.
+When you keep it in high-lighting conditions it will grow faster than when you keep it in moderate-lighting conditions.

-You should provide it lighting of at least 3-4 watts per gallon.
+You should provide it with lighting of at least 3-4 watts per gallon.

 How to keep Christmas moss in a nano shrimp tank?